The Milwaukee High School of the Arts Advantage

 What makes MHSA different?

-MHSA provides two hours of dedicated arts instruction daily combined with a rigorous academic curriculum.
+MHSA provides dedicated arts instruction that is combined with a rigorous academic curriculum.
+Arts instruction provided is progressive and normally involves up to two hours or more of daily programming, pending the individual student's academic and artistic progress.
 We are a creative, challenging, and nurturing cultural community.
 MHSA provides a distinguished foundation for higher education.
 A unique characteristic of the student body is found in how they embrace differences and the worth of every person.
 Acceptance and tolerance are hallmarks of students pursuing and concentrating on their artistic and academic dreams.
 We support the belief that our common interests are more powerful than the differences between us.

 Left: The MHSA Orchestra & Choir collaborates with the Milwaukee Symphony Orchestra to perform their annual Holiday concert, 2012